pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. create function temp
+1. new function number
-2. create function value 42 arguments
+2. declare function number 1 arguments
-3. new function temp 1 arguments returning [expressions]
+3. declare function graph 42 arguments returning [expressions]
-4. declare function temp returning [expressions]
+4. new function value return [expressions]

 #### Português